Democrats Fear Losing U.S. House Special Election In Southern California

 On paper, Smith should be the odds-on favorite to keep the seat in Democratic hands.

-But Republican voters tend to show up more consistently in non-presidential elections, said Cal State University Northridge political scientist Larry Becker, who added that nothing about a special election during a global pandemic is normal.
+But Republican voters tend to show up more consistently in nonpresidential elections, said California State University, Northridge political scientist Larry Becker, who added that nothing about a special election during a global pandemic is normal.

 "We have no idea what turnout is going to be," Becker said.

-As a safety measure, the county mailed every registered voter an absentee ballot so that they won't have to vote in person.
+As a safety measure, Los Angeles and Ventura counties mailed all registered voters an absentee ballot so that they won't have to vote in person.

 But candidates still have an uphill climb to motivate people with plenty of immediate worries on their minds.

-"People are sitting at home helping their kid with their third grade math work.
+"People are sitting at home helping their kid with their third-grade math work.
 They're trying to figure out how to help a loved one who might be sick," Becker said.
-"The special election is really I think not high on a lot of people's radar."
+"The special election is really, I think, not high on a lot of people's radar."